-Illustrations that grant visual artists the right to be compensated include drawings, comics, pictures of artworks, photographs and cover images.
+Images that grant visual artists the right to be compensated include illustration, comics, picture of artworks, photograph and cover image.

 Once you have registered as a visual artist of a publication, you are entitled to be compensated for the lending of the publication in question as long as the compensation is included in the lending statistics.

 The range of publications that receives remunerations varies annually depending on lendings.
 The public lending right scheme applies to books that have been lent the most: 50,000 publications that have been lent the most of all public lendings are eligible for remunerations.

 The current remuneration distribution is based on the public lending statistics of 2016–2019.
 The public lending remunerations for each year are distributed for three years from the start of the distribution.